img-ui/NeuroTwin-Multimodal-Learner-State-PoC/README.md

 The experiment uses only five controlled examples and does not provide evidence that the models can reliably infer cognitive states in real learning environments.

 The current behavioral labels are based on manually defined rules.

-Future evaluation should include:

-* larger interaction datasets,
-* real learner sessions,
-* quantitative evaluation of model observations,
-* physiological and facial signals,
-* temporal fusion across modalities,
-* and validation against independent behavioral or cognitive-state measures.

----

-## Next Step

-The next stage of NeuroTwin is to combine interaction evidence with additional observable signals such as gaze, facial action units, and other physiological or behavioral measures.

-The goal is to investigate whether multimodal evidence can support reliable real-time adaptation of an XR learning environment.